LyuboDev33/Vanilla-JS-To-Do-List/README.md

       }

-2. If the is not empty we proceed with dynamically adding the item.
+2. If the field is not empty we proceed with dynamically adding the item.

 else {